bensadeh/circumflex/README.md

   <kbd>N</kbd>: repeat search backward
 </pre>

 `less` remembers your search term between sessions.
-This means that the next time you want to jump between top-level posts, you can hit <kbd>n</kbd> to go to the next `::` directly.
+This means that the next time you want to jump between top-level posts, you can hit <kbd>n</kbd> to go directly to the next `::`.

 ## Known issues
 The first keystroke is lost when moving from cview (submission menu) to viewing comments in `less`, see [gdamore/tcell#194](https://github.com/gdamore/tcell/issues/194).